 What happens if you prefer to keep your hostas in pots instead of in the ground?
 They still grow, and they can eventually outgrow their pots.
 However, you can also divide them and make more potted hostas to sit around your space.

 So, instead of waiting until the middle of September in some locations, you’d divide them at the end of August.
 For spring, you could divide them right when the frost goes out for the last time.
 For summer, you can aim for early June or even late May.
-Just make sure to water them thoroughly.
+Just water them thoroughly.

 The same general rules apply to dividing potted hostas as it does to hostas in the ground.
 Carefully remove the hostas from the pots and use a flat spade to cut them into sections.
 Depending on the container size, you may only be able to split them in half instead of thirds or quarters.
 Make sure you refresh your soil with organic matter.

 Place the divided hostas into containers that are the same depth as the original one.
 Backfill your soil in around them and water them well.
 You will want to keep them moist for a few weeks to give the roots time to establish themselves if you do this during the summer months.

 It’s always a good idea to have a trick or two up your sleeve when you divide hostas.
 I’ve collected several over the years, and I want to share them with you to help you successfully divide and grow your hostas for years to come.

 One of the biggest threats to your new divisions is slugs.
 Since you make a point to water them more for a few weeks to help the hostas establish themselves, this can lead to more slugs showing up.
 They can leave holes in your hosta leaves if you don’t get them out.